arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-Authorities in the Bahamas arrested <strong>Sam Bankman-Fried</strong>, the former boss of <strong>FTX</strong>, a cryptocurrency exchange, at the request of American prosecutors who have filed unspecified criminal charges against him.
-Those charges are due to be unveiled on Tuesday; the Bahamas is expected to extradite him in short order.
+America’s Securities and Exchange Commission charged <strong>Sam Bankman-Fried</strong>, the former boss of <strong>FTX</strong>, a cryptocurrency exchange, with defrauding investors.
+Mr Bankman-Fried was arrested on Monday in the Bahamas, where FTX was based, at the request of American prosecutors.
+More charges are due later on Tuesday and the Bahamas is expected to extradite him to America.
 Mr Bankman-Fried presided over the [implosion of FTX](https://te.arielherself.xyz/briefing/2022/11/17/the-failure-of-ftx-and-sam-bankman-fried-will-leave-deep-scars) after it lent customers’ funds to his nominally separate trading firm.

 Volodymyr Zelensky, <strong>Ukraine’s</strong> president, asked G7 leaders for modern tanks and long-range weapons amid heavy fighting in his [country’s east](https://te.arielherself.xyz/europe/2022/12/06/russia-is-hurling-troops-at-the-tiny-ukrainian-town-of-bakhmut).
 The G7 promised to “meet Ukraine’s urgent requirements”.
 Separately, <strong>Vladimir Putin</strong>, Russia’s president, cancelled his regular year-end news conference.
 In the past he has allowed foreign press to pose questions at the event.